gfraiteur/mortality/rendered/Belgium_en.md

 ### Absolute death rate in historical context

-To give some context, here is the historic death rate since 2000 compared to what was expected for 2020.
-By construction, all lines converge to 100% in 2020.
+To give some context, here is the historic death rate since 2008 compared to what was *expected* for 2020.
+The dashed horizontal lines show the *actual* death rate in 2020.
+It can be seen on this graph that the death rates observed in 2020 would be typical for year 2012.

 ![](Belgium_en_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-It can be seen on this graph that the death rates for the groups exhibiting the largest difference are ones that would be typical in 2012.

 For more perspective, here the same graph starting from 1900 on a logarithmic vertical scale.